XiaoyuWang-BUPT/Temporal-Database-Learning-Material/README.md

 Papers and books about Temporal Database

 ---
+### SQL 2011 standard
+1. Temporal features in SQL 2011
+2. temporal extensions to sql 2011

+---
 ### Papers
 1. Extensions to SQL for Historical Databases
 2. The Temporal Query Language TQuel